toyowa/libspi/README.md

 # libspi.c

-This is the spi library for raspberry Pi 3.
+This is a spi library for raspberry Pi 3.
 Compile as follows.

 gcc -std=c11 -fPIC -shared -o libspi.so spi.c